perstarke-webdev/panorama-perspectives-blog/_posts/2024-03-09-bachelorthesis-recipe-recommender.md

 They provided the foundation for the core phase 4, where users and coaches engaged with the software to receive personalized recipe recommendations.
-Phase 5 was started during phase 4, when users got and rated recommended recipes, with these ratings stored in a CSV file instead of a relational Database for simplicity.
+Phase 5 was started during phase 4, when users got and rated recommended recipes, with these ratings stored in a CSV file instead of a relational database for simplicity.
 When enough ratings had been collected in this file, the evaluation could take place, providing the necessary results to discuss and answer the research question.